Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 8. Piktochart — Best for Infographics and Visual Reports

-Piktochart has carved out a very specific niche — infographics and visual reports — and it does that job really well.
+Piktochart has carved out a specific niche — infographics and visual reports — and it does that job really well.
 The template quality for long-form infographics is some of the best I've seen across any tool.
-If your content marketing strategy leans heavily on data storytelling, this belongs in your toolkit.
+If your content marketing leans heavily on data storytelling, this belongs in your stack.

 It's not trying to replace Canva or Adobe, and it shouldn't.
-But as a specialized tool for a specific output type, the focus shows in ways that matter.
+But as a specialized tool for one specific output type, the focus shows in ways that matter.

 Key Features: